 Bacterial vaginosis (BV) is as common as it is unpleasant.
-Prescription antibiotics (as cream or gel) can bring you fast relief.
+Prescription antibiotics (as a tablet, cream or gel) can bring you fast relief.
 Dr Felix offers the most popular and effective BV treatments.

 7 day course of antibiotic tablets

 5 day treatment with antibiotic cream

 Bacterial vaginosis (BV) is a common bacterial infection experienced by women.
 It is caused by an imbalance of the natural, healthy bacteria which reside in the vaginal region.
 Those with BV have less Lactobacilli bacteria in their vagina, which normally resides in the vagina and produces lactic acid, maintaining an acidic environment and preventing overgrowth of other bacteria.
 When other bacteria, most commonly Gardnerella vaginalis, enter the vagina, they can reduce the number of Lactobacilli and allow other bacteria to grow, resulting in the symptoms of BV.

 Bacterial vaginosis is caused by an imbalance of bacteria in the vagina.
 It is usually provoked when a bacteria called Gardnerella vaginalis enters the vagina and reduces the number of Lactobacilli, the healthy bacteria which keep the vagina acidic and inhospitable to foreign bacteria.
 This can allow other bacteria to grow, resulting in BV.

 Bacterial vaginosis is usually harmless and often has no symptoms.
 However, it can be recurrent and unpleasant and there are various effective treatments available.
 BV can be treated with a course of oral antibiotics (metronidazole) or can be treated with intravaginal creams or gels.
 It’s important to avoid overwashing the vaginal area, or using scented products, as this can increase your risk of getting BV again soon after being treated.